krotscheck/openrest/content/en/faq.md

 ### I notice that you don't care much about side effects.

 That's because I'm a pragmatist and not a purist.
 If you're going to rotate an encryption key by creating a new one, the old key needs to be deactivated.
-If you're going to create a new user, you need to return the user's ID.
 If you're good about documentation, these kinds of side-effects will be clearly outlined so users of your endpoints can understand what's about to happen.

-You're good about documentation, right?
+Speaking of which, how's your documentation?

+### What about private API's?

+No. "Oh, that's a Private API" is short for "I don't want to document this, I don't want to support it, and I don't want to apply the same level of technical rigor to it as I do my public API's."

+Once you expose and endpoint, it's public.

+### Schema first or code first?

+OpenREST itself has no opinion on this.

+Speaking Personally, I'm a Schema-first kind of person.
+Document and design your API first, then use a generator to stub it out and fill in the business logic later.
+My reasons are process, not technical:

+- As a single document, changes to the public schema are immediately visible to all stakeholders.
+- A single source of truth can be used to generate stubbing code for both the server and multi-language client libraries.
+- Your Technical Writers can start writing documentation before the code is even written, and won't have to learn the entire codebase to do so.

+I've come across the argument - especially in agile teams - that the documentation should live with the code and it's the engineer's responsibility to keep it up to date.
+I've yet to find an engineer that is good at writing documentation, and can do so even when under time pressure to ship a particular feature.

 ### What about OAuth2?